Süleymaniye Mosque – Istanbul

 Fountain

-The Suleymaniye Mosque was actually a big complex (külliye), designed and constructed to serve religious, cultural and social needs of the local population.
+The Suleymaniye Mosque was conceived as a vast complex, intended to serve not only religious, but also cultural and social purposes for the local community.

 Suleymaniye Mosque praying hall